taldatech/ee046746-computer-vision/README.md

 |`pytorch` (gpu)| `conda install pytorch torchvision cudatoolkit=10.0 -c pytorch` |

-5. To open the notbooks, open Anancinda Navigator or run `jupyter notebook` in the terminal (or `Anaconda Prompt` in Windows) while the `torch` environment is activated.
+5. To open the notbooks, open Ananconda Navigator or run `jupyter notebook` in the terminal (or `Anaconda Prompt` in Windows) while the `torch` environment is activated.